India · 15 Jul 2026

 White gold is yellow gold alloyed with palladium or nickel and rhodium-plated to look white.
 The plating wears off every few years and needs reapplication, exposing a slightly warmer underlying tone.
 Platinum costs more upfront but has lower lifetime maintenance.

 Not always.
 Historically platinum traded at a premium to gold, but since 2015 gold has frequently been more expensive per gram.
-The current rates above let you compare directly.
+Today platinum is ₹5,025.71 per gram while 24K gold is ₹14,191.02 per gram.

 Platinum is a naturally white, dense, hypoallergenic metal that is sold at 95–99.9% purity.
 White gold is yellow gold alloyed with palladium or nickel and rhodium-plated to look white — the plating wears off and needs re-application.
 Platinum is more durable and holds its colour permanently.